w3c/wai-components/index.md

 result is still poor accessibility.
-Additionally, sometimes poor accessibility support in one component cannot be reasonably overcome by other components and the result is inaccessibility, making it impossible for some people with disabilities to use a particular Web site, page, or feature.
+Additionally, sometimes poor accessibility support in one component cannot be reasonably overcome by other components and the result is inaccessibility, making it impossible for some people with disabilities to use a particular website, page, or feature.

 ## Guidelines and Other Standards {#guidelines}

-The World Wide Web Consortium ([W3C](https://www.w3.org/)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)) develops **Web accessibility standards** for the different components:
+The World Wide Web Consortium ([W3C](https://www.w3.org/)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)) develops **web accessibility standards** for the different components:

 -   [Authoring Tool Accessibility Guidelines (**ATAG**)](atag.php)
     addresses authoring tools
 -   [Web Content Accessibility Guidelines (**WCAG**)](wcag.php)
-    addresses Web content, and is used by developers, authoring tools, and accessibility evaluation tools
+    addresses web content, and is used by developers, authoring tools, and accessibility evaluation tools
--   [User Agent Accessibility Guidelines (**UAAG**)](uaag.php) addresses Web browsers and media players, including some aspects of assistive technologies
+-   [User Agent Accessibility Guidelines (**UAAG**)](uaag.php) addresses web browsers and media players, including some aspects of assistive technologies

-<p>These accessibility guidelines are based on the fundamental technical specifications of the Web, and are developed in coordination with all <a href="https://www.w3.org/TR/">W3C technical specifications</a> (HTML, XML, CSS, SVG, SMIL, etc.).
+<p>These accessibility guidelines are based on the fundamental technical specifications of the web, and are developed in coordination with all <a href="https://www.w3.org/TR/">W3C technical specifications</a> (HTML, XML, CSS, SVG, SMIL, etc.).
 W3C also develops technical specifications that directly address accessibility, including:</p>
 <ul>
   <li><a href="https://w3c.github.io/wai-website/standards/aria/">ARIA, the Accessible Rich Internet Applications</a> Suite, which defines a way to make web applications more accessible to people with disabilities.
 It especially helps with dynamic content and advanced user interface controls developed with Ajax, HTML, JavaScript, and related technologies.</li>
 </ul>